FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 For comparability between different SUTs using the same implementation, refer to configurations recommended by that particular implementation.

-## [RFC2544] compliance
+## [RFC2544] Compliance

-The following search goal ensures unconditional compliance with [RFC2544] throughput search procedure:
+The following Search Goal ensures unconditional compliance with [RFC2544] throughput search procedure:

 - Goal loss ratio: zero.